claymccoy/Pf4jSpringGreetingDemo/README.md

 ### Setup/Build

-1. Clone the repo
+1. clone this repo
-2. Go to demo_gradle `cd Pf4jSpringGreetingDemo`
+2. `cd Pf4jSpringGreetingDemo`
 3. run `./gradlew build`
-4. Put plugins in the './plugins' directory
+4. optionally, put some plugins in the './plugins' directory.
+[This one](https://github.com/claymccoy/BjjGreetingPlugin) for example

 ### Run the demo